aerix-nl/nota/README.md

 Due to [a bug](http://arunoda.me/blog/phantomjs-webfonts-build.html) in PhantomJS, the loading of webfonts (even if they're locally hosted) seems broken.
 For now you'll have to install the fonts on the system manually, and then they'll load as expected.
-More research on in development versions of PhantomJS is needed.
+More research on development versions of PhantomJS is needed.

+### Color definitions revert to black
+It looks like all use of color in the CSS (for text/borders/backgrounds etc.) is lost and returned to black upon rendering.
+This can be worked around for the while by adding the `!important` keyword after the color declaration, e.g. like this `h1 { color: red !important }`.
+More research needed on why and other solutions.

+### Paper size and zoom factor
+It looks like when rendering the page receives a zoom factor of about 1.068, causing the content flow to run longer than what is seen when rendered in the web browser.
+This is likely to be fixed, or at least allow for a compensating counter zoomfactor in PhantomJS 2 according to [this bug](https://github.com/ariya/phantomjs/issues/12685).

 ## Meta